rvagg/bole/README.md

 # bole

-**A tiny JSON logger**
+**A tiny JSON logger, optimised for speed and simplicity**

 [![NPM](https://nodei.co/npm/bole.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/bole/)

 Log JSON from within Node.js applications.
 The log format is obviously inspired by the excellent [Bunyan](https://github.com/trentm/node-bunyan) and is likely to be output-compatible in most cases.
 The difference is that **bole** aims for even more simplicity, supporting only the common-case basics.

-**bole** is designed for global singleton use.
+**bole** is designed for **global singleton use**.
 Your application has many log sources, but they all aggregate to the same sources.
 You configure output in *one place* for an application, regardless of how many modules and dependencies are also using **bole** for logging.

 ## Example